about

 How This all Began:

-We started down this rabbit hole in February of 2013 when we put all of our stuff in storage and headed out with one way tickets to Italy.
-Our family backpacked across Italy and the United States to learn Slow Food by exploring working farms!
-Our time on each farm ranged from weeks to months, with us choosing specific farms based around a wide variety of agriculture, viticulture, salumi and cheese making, tourism and so much more.
+Our journey began back in February 2013, when we packed up our belongings, put everything in storage, and set off with one-way tickets to Italy.
+Our family embarked on an adventure, backpacking across Italy and the United States to learn about Slow Food by exploring working farms.
+We spent anywhere from weeks to months on each farm, selecting them based on a diverse range of agricultural practices, including viticulture, salumi and cheese-making, tourism, and so much more.

 Return to Italy for University: